bluem-development/bluem-php/README.md

 * [Appendices](#appendices)
     + [List of all supported BICs per context](#list-of-all-supported-bics-per-context)

+# Requirements & Versioning
-## 2.4 is coming soon
+## 3.0 is coming with PHP 8.3 support and requirement
 A new version of the PHP library will be released in the coming 1-2 months.
-Starting this release, **PHP 8.1** is the minimum required version for this library.
+Starting this release, **PHP 8.3** is the minimum required version for this library.

-## Requirements
+- 2026: Starting at our release >= 3.0, **PHP 8.3** is the minimum required version for this library.
+Previous releases requires **PHP 8.1**.
 - 2024: Starting at our release >= 2.4, **PHP 8.1** is the minimum required version for this library.
 Previous releases requires **PHP 8.0**.
 - Update April 2023: Since our release >= 2.3, **PHP 8.0** is the minimum required version for this library.
 Previous releases requires **PHP 7.4**.

 - Please use the [major git releases](https://github.com/bluem-development/bluem-php/releases) for the stable versions of this plugin.
 - Refer to the `composer.json` requirements for any other dependencies

-## Getting started
+# Getting started
 Install the library through [Composer](https://getcomposer.org).
 Run Composer to install this library and dependencies from your project folder.

 ```bash